Creating a journey campaign

 • Remove — remove the shape from the journey.
 If you remove a shape that has nested shapes (such as a Condition or Split.) you will need to select whether to remove one or both subsequent paths.

-Use the link journey link icon to link paths.
+Use the link icon to link paths.
+The link options are:

-Click the Use the delete journey delete icon to delete a path link.
+Use the delete icon (x) to delete a path link.
 If you want to delete a path link under a time Condition or Split shape that contains shapes (not nested) after the link, you will need to select whether to move the shapes to the YES path or NO path.
 Connect YES will move to the YES path; Connect NO will move shapes to the NO path.

 Switching a journey on and off